nbrav/BCPNNSim-ReprLearn/README.md

 This repository provides code for the experiments in the paper

-Ravichandran, N.B., Lansner, A., and Herman, P., 2024, Unsupervised Representation Learning with Hebbian Synaptic and Structural Plasticity in Brain-Like Feedforward Neural Networks
+Ravichandran, N.B., Lansner, A., and Herman, P., 2024, Unsupervised Representation Learning with Hebbian Synaptic and Structural Plasticity in Brain-Like Feedforward Neural Networks.
+Manuscript.

 The code is implemented in C++, with MPI for message passing and HIP for GPU parallelization.
 It can also be converted easilily to CUDA and run on NVIDIA GPUs (https://rocm.docs.amd.com/projects/HIP/en/develop/user_guide/hip_porting_guide.html).